Steep Climb In Benzodiazepine Prescribing By Primary Care Doctors

 "That's somewhere around 10,000 to 12,000 deaths at the hands of benzodiazepines," says Agarwal.
 "This rise is happening quietly, outside of the public eye."

-And according to a recent report by the U.S. Centers for Disease Control and Prevention, the overdose mortality rate for women between the ages of 30 and 64 increased by 830 percent between 1996 and 2017.
+And according to a recent report by the U.S. Centers for Disease Control and Prevention, the overdose mortality rate involving benzodiazepines for women between the ages of 30 and 64 has increased by 830 percent between 1996 and 2017.

 "Women are more likely to be prescribed these medications," Agarwal says.
 "Women are more likely to come in to the clinic to be treated for anxiety and depression, and benzodiazepines tend to be one of the medications we reach to."

-"The study highlights that we have a very serious problem with benzodiazepines," says Anne Lembke, an associate professor of psychiatry and medical director of addiction medicine at Stanford University School of Medicine.
+"The study highlights that we have a very serious problem with benzodiazepines," says Anna Lembke, an associate professor of psychiatry and medical director of addiction medicine at Stanford University School of Medicine.
 She wasn't involved in the new study.

 "I am concerned that our national focus on opioids has hidden the problem related to benzodiazepines — that's our next frontier," says Dr. Joanna Starrels, as associate professor at the department of medicine at the Albert Einstein College of Medicine.
 She wasn't involved in the new study, but co-authored a 2016 study that found a rise in prescription rates and overdose deaths from this class of drugs between 1996 and 2013.